Most of us love it when temperatures soar, but dogs can struggle in hot weather. Here’s how to keep dogs cool in the summer months.

 How to keep a dog cool inside the house

-If your dog is looking hot and distressed inside the house, there are several things you can do to help them to cool down.
+If your dog's looking hot and distressed inside the house, there are several things you can do to help them cool down.

 - Let some fresh air in.
-Open the windows and doors to let the fresh air flow through and ensure the house doesn’t feel stuffy.
+Open the windows and doors to let the fresh air flow through and keep the house from feeling stuffy.

 - Mist their paws with cool water.
 Dogs can control their inner temperature through their feet.
-Spraying water on their paws or dipping them in a tub of cold water will help cool them down.
+Spraying water on their paws or dipping them in a tub of cold water helps cool them down.